Fan Zhendong Training Routine: Drills, Diet & Pro Secrets (2026 Guide)

 2. What is the most important exercise in Fan Zhendong’s fitness routine?

-Explosive leg training is the cornerstone of Fan Zhendong’s conditioning.
-Exercises such as squats, lunges, and plyometrics develop the lower-body power needed for lightning-fast footwork and strong ground-force generation, which directly fuels his explosive forehand loops.
+Explosive leg training: squats, lunges, and plyometrics.
+These build the lower-body power needed for lightning-fast footwork and ground-force generation that fuels his forehand loops.
+Fan’s lateral movement speed comes from consistent leg conditioning, not genetics.

 3. Can amateur players realistically follow Fan Zhendong’s training methods?